 Incorporated in 1970, the Joint Universities Computer Centre (JUCC) is a cooperative effort of the Computing/Information Technology Services Centres of the eight government-funded tertiary institutions in Hong Kong.
 Being the consortium of the tertiary institutions of Hong Kong, the JUCC has a long history of inter-institutional collaboration in the development and application of IT in the higher education community, contributing to education and the development of IT in Hong Kong.

 JUCC’s primary objective is to coordinate, develop, provide and advise on computing and Information Technology (IT) services in teaching, learning, research and administration for its member institutions and Hong Kong’s education community at large.
-The JUCC today comprises eight institutional Full Members and ten Affiliate Members.
+The JUCC today comprises eight institutional Full Members and eleven Affiliate Members.

 The JUCC was first incorporated in September 1970.
 The aim of forming JUCC was to provide a comprehensive computing service to the two universities at that time, namely, The University of Hong Kong and The Chinese University of Hong Kong.
 With the establishment of more government-funded tertiary institutions in the subsequent years and JUCC’s consideration to admit other public and self-funded universities and post-secondary colleges as affiliate members, the size of JUCC membership kept on growing.
-By now, JUCC has a total of eight Full Members and ten Affiliate Members.
+By now, JUCC has a total of eight Full Members and eleven Affiliate Members.